NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Choking Smoke.md

 **Prerequisites** Smoldering Explosion
 * * *
-When you cast [[Spells/Fireball|Fireball]] heightened to at least 6th level, you can modify the spell's standard effects as follows: Reduce the spell's damage by 6d6.
+When you cast [[Fireball|Fireball]] heightened to at least 6th level, you can modify the spell's standard effects as follows: Reduce the spell's damage by 6d6.
 Your fireball leaves behind a lingering cloud of toxic smoke in its area.
-While it's smoke instead of mist, this cloud otherwise has the effects of [[Spells/Stinking Cloud|Stinking Cloud]].
+While it's smoke instead of mist, this cloud otherwise has the effects of [[Stinking Cloud|Stinking Cloud]].

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*